-Advice on the prevention of vitamin D deficiency should be provided to all patients.
+Advice on the prevention of vitamin D deficiency should be provided to all patients in all settings.

 Information on safe sunlight exposure and dietary sources of vitamin D should be given.

 Adults with risk factors (see section 23.1) should take a daily supplement containing 400 units of vitamin D throughout the year.